SamNuttall/Async-TruckersMP/docs/source/api.rst

 Base
 --------------
+When using Async-TruckersMP, the base class is at the core of all operations.

+* Import Asyncio and the class.
+* Initalise the class and assign it to a variable (to utilise Cache, rate limiting etc; see examples)
+* Use a method the class provides (The class will return a model in normal circumstances)
+* Using the model, get the information that is needed.

-The base class can be imported and used like so:
+It can be imported and used like so:

 .. code-block:: python

+   import asyncio
    from truckersmp import TruckersMP truckersmp = TruckersMP()

 .. autoclass:: truckersmp.base.TruckersMP